jonathanslenders/python-deployer/docs/pages/interactive_shell.rst

 =====================

 It's very easy to create an interactive command line shell from a node tree.
-Suppose that you have a `deployer.node.Node` called ``MyRootNode``, then you can create a shell by making an executable file like this:
+Suppose that you have a :class:`~deployer.node.base.Node` called ``MyRootNode``, then you can create a shell by making an executable file like
+this:

 ::